madhank93/learn-k8s-ckad/README.md

   <p>

-The main purpose of a multi-container Pod is to facilitate support co-located, co-managed helper processes for a primary application.
+- The main purpose of a multi-container Pod is to facilitate support co-located, co-managed helper processes for a primary application.
 For example, providing logging service to the web server.
+- Multi containers in a pod share same network namespace, shared volumes, and the same IPC namespace so it possible for these containers to efficiently communicate, ensuring data locality.
+- This allows to manage several tightly coupled application containers as a single unit.
+- All the containers in the pod share same lifecycle.

   </p>

 </details>